renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 reply=( {path1} {path2} ... )
 ```

-Returns absolute file paths of given circular buffer.
+Returns absolute file paths of the given circular buffer.
 The paths are ordered from most recent to least recent.
 No count is obtained, so all files are returned, even actually disabled by any used `<size>` (with `-zui_util_circular_next`).

 ### Callbacks